2018–2019 Iranian general strikes and protests: Teachers

-such a dishonourable parliament" and "shame on those who claim to be the upholders of justice".

-March

 On 3 March, teachers across Iran started a three-day nationwide sit in, in protest to low living wages and unfavourable job conditions.
 This is the third sit in this year by teachers across Iran.
 The same day, railway workers in Andimeshk went on strike to protest unpaid wages and blocked the Ahvaz to Mashhad train from running its route.
 The families of Esmail Bakhshi and Sepideh Gholian also gathered in front of the judiciary in Shush to protest their arrest.
+On 7 March, teachers again took the streets in multiple cities across Iran.
+Protests were reported in Kermanshah, Urmia, Ardabil, Mashhad, and Isfahan.